DIY Christmas Card Holder

 Step 1.
 Make the Front and Back

-I used my table saw to rip two pieces of plywood to width.
-Then, I used my miter saw to cut them to about length.
+Using my table saw, I ripped two pieces of plywood to width.
+Then, using my miter saw, I cut them to about to length.

 Related: 21 Table Saw Safety Rules (& Mistakes to Avoid)